Adult victim of fatal Winona fire identified; cause of fire not determined

 A woman and three children died in the fire.

-The woman was identified as Britney Stewart, 24.
+The woman was identified as Brittany Stewart, 24.
 The three children were ages 5, 2 and 1.
 Their identities were not released, pending notification of all relatives.

 A man who was injured when he got out of the house and tried to re-enter it to get others out was identified as Edwin Harris, 31.
 Harris was still hospitalized on Tuesday.